 As ransomware and cyber-attacks become more sophisticated, the Cyber Incident Notification Act 2021 would help businesses protect their operations and disrupt ransomware from causing more damages.

-To learn more about assessing and prioritising the risks associated with a smart factory, check out Trend Micro’s extensive white paper, Practical Risk Assessments for Smart Factories.
+To learn more about assessing and prioritizing the risks associated with a smart factory, check out Trend Micro’s extensive white paper, Practical Risk Assessments for Smart Factories.